 Shelley Sizemore serves as Director of Faculty Community Engagement in the Pro Humanitate Institute.
-In this role, she manages the ACE (Academic and Community Engagement) Fellows program for faculty integrating community engaged pedagogies into their teaching and scholarship, the Summer Nonprofit Immersion Program (SNIP), and the Seminar on Non-Violent Social Change.
-Shelley coordinates PHI’s work with faculty and academic programs, working to increase and assess civically engaged curricula and support faculty and community partners throughout the community engaged learning process.
+In this role, she manages the ACE (Academic and Community Engagement) Fellows program for faculty, the Summer Nonprofit Immersion Program (SNIP), and PHI Scholars Program.
+Shelley coordinates PHI’s work with faculty and academic programs, working to increase and assess civically engaged curricula and support faculty and community partners throughout the community-engaged learning process.
 In addition to her role at PHI, Shelley serves as a diversity educator for the university as a Gatekeepers and SafeZone facilitator.
 She serves as chair of the board of The Shalom Project and on the advisory board for the Kids Cooking Coalition (KCC).
-Shelley has been at Wake Forest for 7 years as a profession staff person.
 Prior to her current role, Shelley served as Associate Director of Advocacy Programs and Civic Education in PHI and as Campus Kitchen Coordinator of the Campus Kitchen at Wake Forest.
 She served as an AmeriCorps*VISTA member for Rebuilding Together in Washington, DC.
 Shelley received her B.A. and M.A. from Wake Forest University and is pursuing a Ph.D. from the University of North Carolina at Greensboro in Educational Leadership and Cultural Foundations.
 Her research interests include community engaged teaching and research, rhetorics of whiteness, social justice and activists rhetorics, and critical pedagogy in community-based settings.